 This is critical to your survival, and to thriving, because when companies disrupt others, or entire industries, its always because they suddenly make your customers a lot happier than they have been.
 You can’t afford to just be good enough and maintain, because that’s what companies like Blockbuster and Borders and the Yellow Pages and Yellow Cab did before they got disrupted by Netflix, Amazon, Google and Uber.

 Continually strive to become greater and make your customers happier.
 Make sure you have a process for that.
 We use F.I.T.

 Q3.
-What are common mistakes that e-commerce businesses make when trying to build social engagement, and how can these mistakes be avoided?
+What are common mistakes that are made by e-commerce companies when trying to build social engagement, and how can these mistakes be avoided?

-But somehow they have a blindspot when it comes to marketing their brand- and they get very narcissistic.
-They do self-centered things by showing their products a lot… even their “lifestyle” images are about their products, not truly about the customer’s lifestyle.
+But somehow they have a blind spot when it comes to marketing their brand.
+They show their products a lot…even their “lifestyle” images are about their products, not truly about the customer’s lifestyle.

 They don’t think about who the customer is- what their daily life is like, their pains, fears, worries, dreams, goals and obstacles.
 And when they do it’s only in terms of their products.